Welcome to Owl Class!

 This year, as last year, all classes are named after woodland creatures.
 Being the wisest in the school, we are named after the majestic, mysterious and magnificent owl!

 Our English is linked to our topic 'Fallen Fields' which you can learn more about below.
-We are basing our learning on WWI including, ‘War Game’ by Michael Foreman and ‘War Horse’ by Michael Morpurgo.
+We are basing our learning on WWI including 'Private Peaceful' and ‘War Horse’ by Michael Morpurgo.
 WWI poems will also be studied this term.
 We will be analysing ‘Dulce et Decorum Est’ and ‘In Flanders Fields’ and comparing them, in preparation for writing our own poems from the perspective of an object during WWI.
 We will also be writing newspaper reports using Operation Dynamo as our focus.

 In Maths, we are learning all about place value.
-This includes: Numbers to 10,000 Numbers to 100,000, Numbers to a million, Numbers to ten million, Compare and order any number, Round numbers to 10, 100 and 1,000, Round any number and Negative numbers.
+This includes: Numbers to 10,000; Numbers to 100,000; Numbers to a million; Numbers to ten million; Comparison of and ordering of any number; Rounding of numbers to 10, 100 and 1,000; Rounding any number and Negative numbers.
 We will continue to apply mastery learning of Maths using White Rose.